-Jason Muller (President), Carmel Flynn (Vice President), John Abraham (Treasurer), Claire Thorpe (Secretary), Jim Muller (Archivist), Peter Morey, Brenda Ludbrook, Vicki Rowe, Scott Snowden, Andrea Jordan, Carly Scott, Leah Moneghetti & Emily Macdonald.
+Jason Muller (President), Carmel Flynn (Vice President), Vicki Rowe (Treasurer), Claire Thorpe (Secretary), Jim Muller (Archivist), Peter Morey, Brenda Ludbrook, Scott Snowden, Andrea Jordan, Carly Scott, Emily Macdonald, Jordan Sullivan & Paula Robinson

 Peter Morey, Jean Arnott, Barb Dunlop, Jim Muller, Lynne Muller, Ross Barnes, Tim Gay, Damian Muller, Sallie Burke-Muller, Gabrielle Brooks, Yvonne Collett, Judy Pickford, Norm Pinney, Gwen Quick, Lyle Quick, Barb Snibson, Carmel Wall, Barry Wilkins, Ron Gill, Claire Thorpe, Vicki Rowe & Jason Muller

 Bruce Roberts was born and bred in Ballarat.
 His presenting career began at BTV 6 in the mid 1980’s working on children’s shows and advertisements.
 Bruce performed two musicals for BLOC in 1985 before finishing school and moving to Melbourne.
 The appetite that was born in Ballarat for performance was fed at Melbourne University and at the end of his first year he successfully auditioned for NIDA based in Sydney.